liquidctl/liquidctl/docs/nzxt-smart-device.md

 ## RGB lighting

-For lighting, the user can control up to 40 LEDs, if all four strips are connected.
+For lighting, the user can control up to 40 LEDs, if all four strips or five fans are connected.
 They are chained in a single channel: `led`.

 ```
 # liquidctl set led color fixed af5a2f